lschmid83/Dragon-Island/README.md

 * Improved graphics engine and sprite handling
 * More levels and a second world select screen
 * Adding more royalty free sprites and backgrounds
-* Different power up items
+* Different power up items and in-app purchases
-* Mini subgames
+* Mini subgames and secret areas
+* Fixing keyboard controls on Apple Mac computers

 Below are the instructions on how to setup and run the various projects.